WA2FZW/It-s-Not-Just-Another-Digital-VFO-by-WA2FZW-VK3PE-and-G3ZQC/README.md

 Known Issues (Updated 06/06/2021):

-Bob (G3PJT) had a problem using the 12x x 160 display which was causing the screen to b distorted (picture in the Hacker's Guide).
+Bob (G3PJT) had a problem using the 128x x 160 display which was causing the screen to be distorted (picture in the updated Hacker's Guide).

 We couldn’t find a solution to the problem in the VFO software, however it turned out that Bob was using version 2.3.61 of the TFT_eSPI library (latest version at the time).
 When Glenn, Jim and I developed the software, we were using version 2.2.14 of the library.

 When Bob reverted back to the older version it worked correctly.
-Although even though the display has a green tab, Bob had to tell the library that it was a display with a black tab.
+Although even though his display had a green tab, Bob had to tell the library that it was a display with a black tab.

 If you are having display problems using a version of the library newer than version